Stepparent Adoptions Are Common, But Still Require Legal Guidance

 Many families are formed or added to when extended family members or stepparents adopt.
 In some cases, adoption can be confusing and challenging.
 If you’ve chosen to pursue kinship, stepparent or same-sex adoption, you will need a lawyer to help you through the technical details.

-I know that preparing to adopt a family member or a stepchild can generate many tough questions.
+We know that preparing to adopt a family member or a stepchild can generate many tough questions.
 Some adoptive parents wonder who has the right to file.
 Others may need to know how they can change their child’s name.
-At Talmud Law, I will answer your questions and lead you through the process.
+At Talmud Law, our lawyers will answer your questions and lead you through the process.

 We have more than 10 years of experience in family law and represent individuals throughout the Greater Buffalo-Niagara region.